tatotux/exercise-todo-list/README.md

 ## 💡 Tips to finish this project

-Do not go straight to the code, think first and have a viable trategy.
+Do not go straight to the code, think first and have a viable strategy.

 - What components will you create?
 Draw the project on a white paper and identify components.
 - Where are the stasks going to be stored in your component?